Pumpkin and Chocolate Mousse Crepes – Easier than pumpkin or french silk pie, but every bit as delicious and infinitely more elegant!

 - ¾ cup whipped cream

-- Whisk flour and salt together in a medium bowl.
+- Whisk flour, sugar, salt. cinnamon and nutmeg together in a medium bowl.
 In another small bowl, whisk eggs, milk, water and coconut oil.
 Add to flour, whisk vigorously just until combined.
 Let the batter sit for five minutes.

 - Heat a medium non-stick skillet to a medium-high heat.
 Using a ¼ measuring cup, scoop the batter out.
 With one hand take the skillet off the heat and working quickly, pour the batter into pan while tilting in a circular motion, letting the batter coat the entire skillet.
 If there are a few gaps, just fill them in with a little bit of batter.